siefkenj/IBLODEs/book/typst/modules/module2.typ

 #show_def("eulers_method")

-When applying Euler's method, the big decision to make is how many tangent lines to use.
-This is often expressed in terms of a _step size_, typically denoted by the letter $Delta$, where $Delta = "domain of approximation"/"# of tangent lines used"$.
+When applying Euler's method, the big decision is how many tangent lines to use.
+This is often expressed in terms of a _step size_, typically denoted by $Delta$, where $Delta = "domain of approximation"/"# of tangent lines used"$.

 == Implementing Euler's Method